jnharton/mud-server/README.md

 *For major changes see [Updates](https://github.com/jnharton/mud-server/wiki/Updates) page in wiki.*

-This code requires at least Java 7 (1.7)
+This code requires at least Java 8 (1.8) due to use of streams and predicates.

 ## Usage